 Workers' Compensation Insurance Covers and Protects Injured Workers

-In Massachusetts, our General Laws Ch.
-152 (our workers' compensation law) requires all employers to provide Workers’ Compensation insurance coverage to all their employees.
+In Massachusetts, our General Laws (Chapter 152 - The Workers' Compensation Act) requires employers to provide Workers’ Compensation insurance coverage to all their employees.
 These laws are in place to make sure that workers are protected by insurance if they are injured on the job or contract a work-related illness.

-Our Workers' Comp Attorneys Are Here For Workers Who Are Denied Benefits
+Our Workers' Compensation Attorneys Are Here For Workers Who Are Denied Benefits